 - He has the authority to check the equipment of substitutes before they enter the field of play.
-If their equipment does not comply with the Laws of the Game, he informs the assistant referee, who then informs the referee. - The fourth official assists the referee at all times. - After the match, the fourth official must submit a report to the appropriate authorities on any misconduct or other incident which has occurred out of the view of the referee and the assistant referees.
-The fourth official must advise the referee and his assistants of any report being made.
+If their equipment does not comply with the Laws of the Game, he informs the referee. - The fourth official assists the referee at all times. - After the match, the fourth official must submit a report to the appropriate authorities on any misconduct or other incident which has occurred out of the view of the referee and the assistant referees.
+The fourth official must advise the referee and his assistants of any report being made. - He has the authority to inform the referee of irresponsible behaviour by any occupant of the technical area.